 The rate of motorcycle fatalities in Tennessee is high and is surprisingly growing.
 According to the Tennessee Department of Safety and Homeland Security, the number of motorcyclists killed in road accidents in 1998 was 42.
 This death toll rose to 168 in 2018 and leveled out at 150 in 2020.

 At NST Law, we have seen many surviving motorcycle accident victims suffer serious injuries and damages, often in situations they didn’t cause.
 You have legal rights after a motorcycle accident in Knoxville.
-Contact our Knoxville office at NST Law today for a free case evaluation to determine the validity of your claim and its worth so that you can receive fair compensation for your harm.
+Contact our Knoxville personal injury attorneys today for a free case evaluation to determine the validity of your claim and its worth so that you can receive fair compensation for your harm.

 Important Tennessee Motorcycle Laws